-To get everyone to ‘Go Solar for Good’ is a daunting task, and yet one that we are ever committed to.
-In our quest to achieve it, we were struck with a realization as bright as the sun: why not team up with our local installers?
+To get everyone to ‘Go Solar for Good’ is a daunting task, and yet one that we are ever committed to fulfilling.
+In our quest to achieve it, a realization as bright as the sun struck us: why not team up with our local installers?

 Quiet their labors may be, they can still be at par with the big guys, and even at the rate of one rooftop at a time, they send waves of inspiration and positive change across the neighborhood and out into the world.